Melania Trump Thinks Body Double Rumors Are ‘Absolutely Hilarious,’ Per ‘Hollywood Life’

 For Melania, all of these conspiracies are proof that people are too obsessed with their family.

-“Melania also believes that people have an unhealthy obsession with everything Donald, which goes above and beyond his presidency, and that they spend far too much time obsessing about him, and everyone around him—and that the world would be a far better place if people spent less time fixated on the Trump family.”
+“Melania also believes that people have an unhealthy obsession with everything Donald, which goes above and beyond his presidency, and that they spend far too much time obsessing about him, and everyone around him — and that the world would be a far better place if people spent less time fixated on the Trump family.”

 Unfortunately, it’s unlikely that the world will become less fixated on their family, at least while Trump is in office.
 And although the source didn’t mention the world’s fixation on Melania and her personal relationship with Donald, that’s certainly something that many people are constantly thinking about.
 There have been many rumors about a possible divorce after Donald leaves office, while some people believe that Melania has distanced herself from her husband in the wake of the Stormy Daniels scandal.